Find Affordable College Courses

 Carrollton, GA

-With a ranking of #20, University of West Georgia did quite well on this year’s best value schools for geological and earth sciences students working on their bachelor’s degree.
-Located in the fringe town of Carrollton, University of West Georgia is a public school with a large student population.
+University of West Georgia ranked #20 on this year’s Best Value Geological & Earth Sciences Bachelor’s Degree Schools list.
+Located in the fringe town of Carrollton, University of West Georgia is a public college with a fairly large student population.

 Read full report on Geological & Earth Sciences at University of West Georgia